siddhartha-komodo/slate/source/includes/_001-introduction.md

 ## Komodo's Native DEX: BarterDEX

-Komodo offers built-in compatibility with a our separately created, atomic-swap powered, decentralized-exchange engine, BarterDEX.
+Komodo offers built-in native decentralized-exchange (DEX) compatibility through our software, BarterDEX.
+This software is separate from `komodod` and `komodo-cli`.

-Through the atomic-swap technology that we pioneer, anyone can use our decentralized software, and the end-users utilizing BarterDEX maintain ownership of their private keys at all times.
-This means that the developers maintaining any cluster of traders utilizing the BarterDEX software are not acting in the capacity of escrow-service and trading providers, unlike other exchanges.
+BarterDEX is a pioneer in atomic-swap based exchange methods, and via our open-source philosophy, anyone is welcome to use it without restriction.
+Through our atomic-swap technology the end-users utilizing BarterDEX maintain ownership of their private keys at all times.
+Therefore, the developers maintaining any cluster of traders utilizing the BarterDEX software are not acting in the capacity of escrow-service and trading providers, unlike other exchanges.

-BarterDEX's software is installed and accessed separately.

 Because the BarterDEX software is separate from `komodod` and `komodo-cli`, at this time we do not include it in this API documentation.
 Rather, you may find [API documentation for BarterDEX here](https://docs.komodoplatform.com/barterDEX/barterDEX-API.html).